Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Regular black hole collapse

 A regular black hole with the special static metric \eqref{eq:static_metric} is characterised by a regular core, which can be de Sitter (dS), anti-de Sitter (AdS) or Minkowski.
+For these spacetimes, the same logic applies: the surface evolution is governed by the exterior metric function $f(r)$ evaluated at the star surface, and the interior regular core only matters insofar as it ensures $f(r)$ has the required behavior near $R=0$.
+Since the surface approaches $R=0$ only asymptotically in the soft-landing case, the detailed core structure does not affect the qualitative collapse outcome.
 It was shown that such regular black holes satisfying the NEC must have a de Sitter core \cite{Li:2023yyw}.
 Requiring NEC also implies that the regular black hole must have $f(r)\le 1$, with inequality saturated at both asymptotic infinity $(r\rightarrow \infty)$ and at the core ($r=0$).
 It is then clear that there can be no bounce, since a necessary condition for bounce is the existence of a finite $R_\ast$ such that $f(R_\ast)=1$.
 Furthermore, as the collapsing star-surface radius $R$ approaches the core asymptotically, namely \be R\sim e^{-T/\tau_0}\,,\qquad \tau_0 = \sqrt{\ft3{\Lambda_{\rm eff}}}\,, \ee where $\Lambda_{\rm eff}$ is the effective cosmological constant of the dS core.
 The asymptotic behavior yields what we call a {\it soft-landing} collapsing scenario.
 An explicit concrete example is given in Appendix \ref{app:EMS}.

-In the previous RN example, we have also seen that apparent-horizon vertex can arise; However, when the charge is too small, the left vertex lies inside the star, making the OS collapse inconsistent.
+In the previous RN example, we have also seen that an apparent-horizon minimum can arise.
+However, when the charge is too small, the apparent-horizon minimum lies inside the star, making the OS collapse inconsistent.
 This inconsistency disappears for sufficiently large charge.
-We now show that apparent-horizon vertex will never arise in the OS collapse of regular black holes satisfying the NEC.
+We now show that apparent-horizon minimum will never arise in the OS collapse of regular black holes satisfying the NEC.
 To see this, we consider the exterior metric profile \eqref{eq:static_metric} and define the Misner-Sharp mass $m(r)$.
 We require that the exterior matter satisfies the NEC, which for \eqref{eq:static_metric} implies

 In Misner-Sharp language, this becomes

 so $m'(r)/r^2$ is nonincreasing outward.
 Suppose in addition that the center is regular in the sense that

 Then for any $r>0$ and all $0<x<r$ one has